5 Ways to Lose Weight, Balance Hormones, and Get Healthier in the New Year

 Environmental toxins, such as BPA (found in plastic products) and other chemicals known as persistent organic pollutants (or POPs), have been shown to increase the risk of weight gain and even type 2 diabetes.
 Chemicals, fragrances, dyes, artificial flavors, plastics, genetically modified ingredients, and parabens are called xeno "fake" estrogens and are a class of endocrine disruptors that “bind” or attach themselves to the receptor sites of target tissues in the body.
 They then mimic and overstimulate hormone activity.
 It’s important to note that the household products most families use daily emit chemicals that can increase your risk for developing hormone imbalances and obesity.
 To date, there are about 1,000 chemicals found in man-made products that are suspected to disrupt hormone levels!
 So, it’s important to be aware of them and switch to non-toxic alternatives where possible.
 Easy ways to start shopping less toxic include shopping organic when possible.
 If you want to go 100%, then by all means go for it.
 Otherwise, shoot for a number like 80% organic when you can.
 Use the Use the Clean 15 & Dirty Dozen to help you prioritize where to start and avoid products with pesticides that can disrupt healthy hormones.
 The beauty and skincare industries have come a long way in recent years, but there are still many cosmetics and skincare products that can contain hormone-harming ingredients.
 Look for high-performing brands free of known toxins and chemicals or you can even experiment with your own homemade DIY recipes!
 Lastly, don’t feel like “everything must go right now”.
 Instead, start by replacing the products you use most often, and then begin replacing others as they run out!
 Did you just finish up your last bottle of windex?
 Slathered on the last bit of drug store lotion?
 Now would be a great time to replace those products with a clean alternative.
 This staggered replacement approach will prove to be less stressful than an “all or nothing - all at once” approach.

 Making changes to your diet and lifestyle can feel daunting if you try to do it all at once on your own.
-Creating goals with a clear “why” and achievable action steps can be so helpful in making progress without burnout!
+Creating goals with a clear “why” and achievable action steps can be so helpful in making progress and reducing burnout!
 Oftentimes, though, it can be difficult to split our end goals into smaller micro-goals.
 This is where the help of an MRC Coach can make the difference in a failed attempt at weight loss and a successful one.
 Just like your doctor is a source of medical advice and support, your weight loss coach is a source of weight loss and wellness advice and support.

 SHARE THIS BLOG